SerahSoltani/Object-detection/README.md

 python script_name.py
 ```

 5. The annotated video will be saved at the specified `output_path`.
-If a display is active, press 'q' to quit the visualization window.
+If a display is active, press `q` to quit the visualization window.

 # Code Overview